-This course will examine the structure of the government of the United States, the relationship between the various levels of government, the role the media plays in determining public opinion and public policy, and how a citizen can participate in our political system.
-Study into state and local government shall also occur.
+This course will examine the structure of the government of the United States, the relationship between the various levels of government, the role the media plays in determining public opinion and public policy, a study into state and local government, and how a citizen can participate in our political system.
+This course will conclude as an introductory economics course that will place an emphasis on microeconomics and cover the social science of economics, economic design making, market structures, supply, demand pricing, labor, taxes, government spending policies, and some macroeconomic topics, specifically aggregate demand, aggregate supply, GDP, unemployment, and trade policy.

 412 - AP GOVERNMENT AND POLITICS U.S. 10 (Weighted Course)

+Meets 5 Times/Week - 1 Credit - Grade 10

+By recommendation process

 This course will be weighted for purposes of determination of class rank and for honor roll.
 This course is an introductory level college course in political science, dealing with the underpinnings of the Constitution, the legislative, executive, and judicial branches of government, political behavior, political parties and pressure groups, civil liberties and civil rights, and the formation of public policy.
 Students are strongly encouraged to take the AP test that is used for college placement and/or Credit, depending upon the choice of college and area of collegiate study.
 Selection is initiated by recommendation.